They Shook Hands : Year One

 "The boy can't leave without his books, Hagrid," said Mr. Malfoy as he closed the door behind him.
-"And do pipe down, I could hear you clear down the lane."
+"Do pipe down, I could hear you clear down the lane."

 "Mister Malfoy."
 Hagrid's voice was anything but pleasant, a stark contrast to Draco's father.